MicroEJ/Example-Standalone-Java-C-Interface/CallingCFromJava/README.md

 # Overview

-This example shows the minimum steps required to create a Java program that calls a C function via the SNI interface, starting from an empty MicroEJ workspace.
+This example shows the minimum steps required to create a Java program that makes a blocking call to a C function via the SNI interface, starting from an empty MicroEJ workspace.

 The following steps will be taken :